phetsims/reactants-products-and-leftovers/doc/implementation-notes.md

 from AXON properties tends to be the main cause of memory leaks.

 Another source of memory leaks (see GitHub issue #18) is the Substance.icon property.
-This property is a scenery Node that is used to represent an instance of a Substance.
+This property is a scenery Node that is used to represent an instance of a `Substance`.
 Scenery is a DAG and allows one instance of a Node to appear in the scenegraph in multiple places, with 2 caveats: (1) a Node cannot be a sibling of itself, and (2) transforming a node will do so everywhere that it appears.
 Because a Substance's icon can appear in multiple places in the view (equation, Before/After box,...), the icon must be wrapped in another node, so that we don't